MicrosoftDocs/visualstudio-docs/docs/install/repair-visual-studio.md

 Sometimes your Visual Studio installation becomes damaged or corrupted.
 A repair is useful for fixing install-time issues across all install operations, including updates.

-**When to Use Repair**
+## When to Use Repair
 * If you're having installation payload issues.
 This may happen when writing the file to disk is not successful, and can't be fixed by deleting the corrupted file.
 Repair can re-acquire needed files.
 * If you're having client-side download issues.
 Assuming you've resolved any connection or proxy issues, repair may help.
+* If you're having issues updating Visual Studio.
+Repair fixes many common update issues.

+> [!TIP]
-* If the install issue is caused by an issue in an underlying Windows service, like Windows Installer.
-A repair may help, but may hit the same issue if it is systemic, such as a broken Windows Installer or internet connection.
-To check if this is the case, use the error report generated from the installation operation.
+> If the install issue is caused by an issue in an underlying Windows service, like Windows Installer, repair may hit the same issue.
+Systemic issues can include a broken Windows Installer or unstable internet connection.
+To check for a systemic issue, use the error report generated from the installation operation.

 > [!NOTE]
 > Repairing Visual Studio resets user settings, and re-installs the assemblies you already have.
 If you're experiencing a product issue, create a [Visual Studio Feedback Ticket](https://developercommunity.visualstudio.com/content/problem/post.html?space=8), as Repair may not solve the issue.

+## How to Repair
 ::: moniker range="vs-2017"

 1. Find the **Visual Studio Installer** on your computer.